-Hiring the right employees is a good way to improve your customer service environment.
-Of course, that doesn’t mean you should neglect the training.
+Hiring the right employees is a good way to improve your customer service.
+Of course, that doesn’t mean you should neglect training.
 After all, everyone can benefit from some practical guidance.

-Now, your organization’s customer service strategies may vary.
+Your organization’s customer service strategies may vary.
 That said, your employees should definitely know how to respond to customer complaints.
-You should also consider teaching them how to be more responsive to customers.
+You should also consider teaching your employees how to be more responsive to customers.

 5. Reward Good Service